namtran166/BootcampNotes/README.md

 }
 ```
 #### Unsuccessful request
-We found the store, but there are some books in this store, so we cannot just remove it!
-A 400 Bad Request for you to make sure delete all the books in the store before deleting the store!
+We found the store, but there are some items in this store, so we cannot just remove it!
+A 400 Bad Request for you to make sure delete all the items in the store before deleting the store!
 ```
 {
-    "message": "This store still contains some books."
+    "message": "This store still contains some items."
 }
 ```
 In case you forgot to put a store name, a 400 Bad Request response will be sent back alongside with this message: